At HaRT, we are dedicated to using and generating evidence to enhance quality and impact.

 Our approach embeds learning at every step of program design, implementation and refinement.

 Move with HaRT with survivors of human trafficking in Kampala, Uganda.
 Study results showed promising impacts on physical, mental, and social wellbeing.
+With this 'proof of concept' established, we are now moving to a 'proof of impact' phase.
+Learn more about our randomized-controlled study--the SHiNE initiative--here.

 HaRT participants reported positive changes in their . . .